 That concludes how you earn with your Spotify clone.
 Basically, you are to become a part of “back to paid music” preachers, deal with authors and provide your users with a good deal of music value for their membership.

-Where to start: your guide to a music app like Spotify
+Where to start: your guide to making a music app like Spotify

 Idea is everything